Tooke: Distribution

-Tooke in 1881 census (in individuals)

-Tuck in 1881 census (in individuals)

 The Old-Swedish source of Tooke seems to be confirmed by its distribution in England.
 Tooke is overwhelmingly prevalent in Norfolk, then Suffolk; areas that were part of the Viking Danelaw.
 References to Thor hit a "high popularity during the Viking Age".
-Compared with their Anglo- Saxon neighbours, the Vikings favoured Thor, instead of Woden.
+Compared with their Anglo-Saxon neighbours, the Vikings favoured Thor instead of Woden.
 Also, Tooke is derived from "Old Swedish" (pre-7th-century Old Scandinavian origin) rather than the related "Old English".

 Tuck is far less localized; its largest concentration is also in Norfolk, but it is found throughout England.
-It is also far more common a surname than Tooke.
+It is also a far more common surname than Tooke.